Recovery and Rigidity in a Regular Stochastic Block Model

-\begin{remark} In the case that $d_1$ is even our graph is a special case of the so called ``random lifts" and we can use their spectral properties (see Section \ref{sop2}).
-We will give the proof of Theorem \ref{str12} when $d_1$ is even in the main body of the text and postpone the proof for any value of $d_1$ to the appendix. \end{remark} The proof of the above theorem is broken into two parts.
-The first part uses a spectral argument to prove weak recovery.
-Formally we have the following lemma: \begin{lemma} Assume $(d_1-d_2)^2>4(d_1+d_2-1)$.
-Then there is an efficient algorithm that allows weak recovery. \end{lemma}
+The reason for the above asumption on the parity of $d_1$ is that in this case our graph can be viewed as a ``random lifts", allowing us to exploit their spectral properties, see Section \ref{sop2}.

+Nonetheless, we believe spectral arguments can be used to prove weak recovery, with no restriction on the parity of $d_1$, and record the following conjecture. \begin{conjecture} Assume $(d_1-d_2)^2>4(d_1+d_2-1)$.
+Then there is an efficient algorithm that allows weak recovery. \end{conjecture}

-Lemma \ref{weakpart1} gives us weak recovery.
-Strong recovery is then achieved by recursively applying the majority algorithm where one simultaneously updates the label of each vertex by the majority label among the neighbors.
+Having obtained weak recovery, one can then achieve strong recovery by recursively applying the majority algorithm where one simultaneously updates the label of each vertex by the majority label among the neighbors.
 That this can be done is again an example of the rigidity in this model, and highlights one of the main differences between RSBM and the classic SBM.
 It shows that for the former, existence of an efficient algorithm for weak recovery implies the existence of an algorithm for strong recovery.
 This contrasts with the separate thresholds in the SBM \cite{MNS14}.

 We present the majority algorithm in the section below.